TRustworthy-AI-Tools-for-Science/traits-audit/docs/demo_pybamm.rst

    :alt: Pareto frontier of GPR uncertainty vs discharge capacity for the PyBAMM demo

    (coloured
-   by UCB step, viridis scale from early = dark to late = light).
+   by UCB step, viridis scale from early = yellow to late = dark purple).
    Each point is one UCB-queried (C-rate, T) pair; the Pareto-optimal subset (circled) is the non-dominated set that achieves simultaneously low uncertainty *and* high capacity — the most trustworthy operating candidates identified by the loop.

-The frontier's shape reflects the exploration-exploitation tension.
+For this run, most points already cluster tightly at low std (≈ 0.0015– 0.003 Ah) and high capacity (≈ 0.676–0.685 Ah), so the frontier itself is
-Early UCB steps (dark, high :math:`\sigma`) lie on the upper-left: they are high-capacity candidates but carry large posterior uncertainty because the GPR has not yet been conditioned on those regions.
-Later steps (light) cluster near the capacity optimum with smaller :math:`\sigma`, but occasionally probe low-capacity corners.
-Pareto points near the upper-right corner (high capacity, low uncertainty) are the ideal deployment targets — the GPR is both accurate *and* confident there.
+compact: three Pareto-optimal points sit right on top of each other at the lowest std / highest capacity corner, spanning early-to-mid steps (yellow to dark purple).
+Three points are clearly dominated: one mid-run point (teal, step ≈ 10) at moderate std (≈ 0.0055 Ah) but noticeably lower capacity (≈ 0.656 Ah); one early point (yellow-green, step ≈ 6) with the lowest capacity in the whole run (≈ 0.628 Ah) despite low std; and the step-15 spike point (blue-purple) at by far the highest std (≈ 0.0155 Ah) without a compensating capacity gain (≈ 0.675 Ah, no better than the Pareto-optimal cluster).
+There is no early/late split in this run's frontier — the dominated points come from early, middle, and late steps alike.

 Points that lie off the frontier (no circle) are dominated: another queried point achieved better capacity *and* lower uncertainty